🚗 Mobility · B2C · Community Safety

 Verification without friction

-Many users carpooled 2–3 days a week, not every day.
+Many users carpooled 2 to 3 days a week, not every day.
 The app needed to stay sticky even when not used daily.

 02 · My Contribution